Sayomphon/Stock-Analysis-using-FinBERTandBART/Evaluate the pre-trained model before fine-tuning.md

 eval_results_before = trainer_before.evaluate()
 ```
 ### Instantiate your MetricsCalculator
+Creates an instance to compute evaluation metrics.
 ```python
 # Instantiate your MetricsCalculator
 metrics_calculator = MetricsCalculator()
 ```
 metrics_calculator: This variable is an instance of the MetricsCalculator class, which is likely responsible for calculating various evaluation metrics.
 This calculator will be utilized later to assess the model's performance.
 ### Set Training Arguments
+Defines the configurations for evaluating the pre-trained model, including directories, batch size, and precision settings.
 ```python
 # Evaluate the pre-trained model before fine-tuning
 training_args = TrainingArguments(